illinois-impact/ece408_project/README.md

     * the effect of the optimization. was it fruitful, and why or why not.
 Use nvprof as needed to justify your explanation.
     * Any external references used during identification or development of the optimization
 3. **References** (as needed)

-### Final submission through RAI

-To make an official project submission, you will run

-    rai -p . --submit

-The `--submit` flag
-* enforces a specific rai_build.yml
-* requires the existence of `report.pdf`
-* Records your batch size, operation time, user time, system time, and correctness in a database.
-An anonymous version of these results (not your code!) will be visible to other students.

-The submit flag will run `build.sh`, which should build your code and install the python bindings (like the provided `build.sh`).
-Then it will run `python final.py`.
-You must ensure that your project works under those constraints.
-Do not modify `final.py`.

-**Only your most recent submission will be graded.
-Ensure that your final submission is the one you want to be graded**.

 ### Rubric